Pappardelle with Wild Boar Ragu

-Pappardelle with wild boar ragu is a perfect example of how the simplicity of the ingredients can create an intense and balanced dish.
-The slow-cooked and flavorful wild boar ragu pairs with the fresh and tender pasta, creating a contrast of textures that respects Tuscan tradition.
-This first course is reliable in the kitchen because each component, from the tomato passata to the rosemary, contributes to an authentic flavor without being overwhelming.
-Its heartiness makes it ideal for moments when you're looking for a dish that speaks clearly.
+Pappardelle with wild boar ragu showcases the simplicity and richness of Tuscan cuisine.
+The slow-cooked and flavorful wild boar ragu pairs perfectly with fresh, tender pasta, creating a satisfying dish that respects traditional techniques.
+This first course is reliable in the kitchen because each component contributes to an authentic flavor without being overwhelming.

 Instructions